wmhilton-stoplight/platform-docs/3.-design/validation-and-linting.md

 * Validates YAML and JSON files.
 * Lints OpenAPI v2 and v3.x specifications based on a default ruleset.
+* Lints Markdown articles for broken image URLs for local files.

-The following example shows two JSON errors and four style guide warnings in the **Validation List**.
+The following example shows two JSON errors and four style guide warnings in the **API Design Checker** for an OpenAPI description.
 Select each item in the list to go directly to the line that needs attention.

 ![Validation and Linting](https://stoplight.io/api/v1/projects/cHJqOjI/images/0udu5kiydHA).